-This true mellow spirit from a little English-speaking island in the Caribbean is world renown for making some of the best cocktails and boasts about making the widest varieties of rums in the world.
+This true mellow spirit from a little English-speaking island in the Caribbean is world-renowned for making some of the best cocktails and boasts about making the widest varieties of rums in the world.

 Jamaican Rum also comes in different colors and tastes…from very dark to light to strong and smooth.
 Several different brand names of our rum are sold all over the world.

 Apart from drinking, Jamaican Rum has many other uses as well.
 We Jamaicans use it as cold remedy, with other things added, pour a libation, and flavor other non-alcoholic beverages.
-We also use it as a rub to fend off nausea.
+We also use it as a rub to fend off nausea and evil spirits

 Now, if you were to go to one of the local "watering holes" (bar) in Jamaica and ask for one of those fancy-name drinks that the hotels serve to tourists you may not get what you asked for.